12 Ideas For a Silent Auction: The Ultimate Guide

 - Airline tickets or miles

-Outings and experiences can include a wide range of items, but some of our favorite include:
+Outings and experiences can include a wide range of items, but some of our favorites include:

 - Spa days